TycheSoftwares/checkout-fees-for-woocommerce/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.6.2 - 12/11/2020 =
+* Update compatibility with WooCommerce 4.7
+* Fix - On backend the gateway fees were accepted only as whole numbers.
+This is fixed now.
+* Fix - Getting errors in debug log when the option "Enable Tax" were enabled.
+This is fixed now.
+* Fix - Includes string was not getting translated on the checkout page.
+This is fixed now.
+* Fix - On checkout page taxname was not getting when the tax was included in the fees.
+This is fixed now.

 = 2.6.1 - 20/03/2020 =
 * Update compatibility with WooCommerce 4.0.0.